9tailwolf/Awesome_L2O/README.md

 # Awesome L2O
 This repository aims to collect all papers related to `Learning 2 Optimize`.
-Especially, the target of papers is **general constraint optimization problem**.
+Especially, the target of papers is **general constrained optimization problem**.

 - [OptNet: Differentiable Optimization as a Layer in Neural Networks](https://arxiv.org/abs/1703.00443), PMLR '17